Victor Wood: Acting career

 Aside from singing, Wood was also an actor who starred in various films until 1979.

 Later life and death

 Wood ran for the Senate of the Philippines during the 2007 Philippine general election under the KBL banner, but lost.

 According to his third wife, Nerissa, Wood died of complications from COVID-19 on April 23, 2021.

 Personal life

-Wood has two children with his second wife, Ofelia Mercado Ponce, whom he met during his stay in the United States.
-The couple have a son, Simon, and a daughter, Sydney Victoria.
+Wood had two children with his second wife, Ofelia Mercado Ponce, whom he met during his stay in the United States.
+The couple had a son, Simon, and a daughter, Sydney Victoria.